-The course is an examination of the complex political, legal and regulatory issues influencing electronic commerce.
-As the Internet and electronic commerce technologies evolve to make electronic business more popular, lawmakers and regulators seek to adapt traditional methods of business transactions to the new media.
-These adaptations are frustrated frequently by domestic political pressure not to regulate or tax electronic commerce.
-As electronic commerce becomes increasingly global, however, complications arise because of foreign political pressures in the opposite direction.
-Thus, in summary, electronic commerce law and regulation are in flux, and changing rapidly to catch up to the impact of the information revolution on the global economy.
-In recognition thereof, the majority of the course will attempt to make sense of the status quo ante of electronic law and regulation to enable students to conduct business online.
-The course will conclude with an analysis of the future landscape based upon developments in technology, applications, proposed legislation and administrative rule making.
+The course is an examination of the complex political, legal and regulatory compliance issues influencing electronic commerce.
+As electronic commerce becomes increasingly global, complications arise as a result of political pressures, both foreign and domestic.
+As a result, electronic commerce law and regulation are in flux, and changing rapidly to catch up to the impact of the information revolution on the global economy.
+This course will attempt to make sense of the status quo ante of electronic law and regulation to enable students to conduct business online.
+The future landscape, based upon developments in technology, applications, proposed legislation and administrative rule making, is discussed.